Fani Willis: 2020 election influence investigation

 Willis' office indicted Trump and 18 others on 41 charges on August 14, 2023, including 13 charges against Trump.
 In 2024, Judge Scott McAfee quashed 6 charges, including 3 against Trump, while giving prosecutors the option to refile these charges.

 On January 8, 2024, a defendant filed a pre-trial motion to dismiss the indictment and disqualify Willis and her office from prosecuting the RICO case against them due to Willis having a conflict of interest related to her personal relationship with lead prosecutor Nathan Wade.
 On February 15, 2024, Judge Scott F. McAfee started an evidentiary hearing, then ruled on March 15 that either Willis — along with her office — or Wade must leave the case, because their relationship brought about a "significant appearance of impropriety, and an odor of mendacity remains", McAfee wrote.
 He found no conflict of interest as there was insufficient evidence Willis had benefited financially.
 Nathan Wade resigned from the case a few hours after the judge's ruling "to move this case forward as quickly as possible."
 In May 2024, the Georgia Court of Appeals agreed to hear an appeal to revisit whether Willis should be removed too.
 On December 19, the Georgia Court of Appeals ruled that Willis alongside her office were to be removed for an appearance of impropriety.
 Willis' office appealed to the Supreme Court of Georgia, but on September 16, 2025, the court denied certiorari.
 This finalized the Fulton County DA's office's disqualification from the case.
 Willis said her office would transfer the case file and evidence to the Prosecuting Attorneys' Council of Georgia, which on November 14 announced that its executive director, Pete Skandalakis, would be the new prosecutor.
+On November 26, 2025, Skandalakis informed the court he would be dropping the charges, saying the case was "without precedent".
+Judge McAfee then dismissed the case.

 On January 8, 2025, Fulton County Superior Court Judge Robert McBurney ordered Willis' office to pay over $20,000 to Judicial Watch for falsely claiming they did not possess any documents showing communication with the United States House Select Committee on the January 6 Attack.
 In a separate finding, Willis was ordered to turn over documents to a defendant and pay over $54,000 in attorneys’ fees for violations of Georgia’s Open Records Act, with Fulton County Superior Court Judge Rachel Krause describing Willis' violations of the act as "intentional, not done in good faith, and were substantially groundless and vexatious".